dakotamm/research_blog/_posts/2023-07-11-summer-schedule.md

 #### Rest of July
 1. Data exploration - what can we see so far in DO data?
 Other state variables?
 What is the spatial variation?
-   * Plot trends in temperature, salinity, wind, upwelling, climate indicators, etc.
+   * Plot trends in temperature, salinity, wind, upwelling, climate indicators, WWTP, etc.
 3. Pull in KC Penn Cove data.
 Work with model evaluation in Penn Cove with Aurora (scoped July 24-August 18).
 4. Investigate and incorporate all available data (e.g., Colius, etc.).
 5. Continue to track uncertainties and think toward further analysis.